MagicJoseph/cs2_cfg/README.md

 | DEL         | `mute`                            | Mutes a selected player or sound source.                  |

 ## Aliases
+The provided table lists a set of alias commands for a video game.
+It includes three columns: **Alias**, **Command**, and **Description**.
+Each row corresponds to a different alias, showing the shortcut, the complete command it represents, and a brief explanation of the command's function.

 | Alias | Command              | Description                              |
 |-------|----------------------|------------------------------------------|